git-pull/website/code_explorer/python-packaging-relative-cyclic.rst

 This is not an applied application being used for a personal project, this is a proper package that stands on its own.
 It's Flask.

-Look at __init__
+Look at ``__init__``.

-Your social networking website, your pet project that incorporates flask
+Software development with time constrictions may not permit every project to be module, but for software that goes up on pypi or gets reused at work, adhering to good architecture will save time.